 A server can make the ball harder to hit by serving a floater, which usually has no spin to it.
 A line serve is one hit to the sideline so that the defense has to run to the sideline to retrieve it.
 While topspin serves can be predictable, a jump topspin serve creates enough power to make it difficult to receive.

 What is an illegal serve in volleyball?

-When this happens, the serving team will lose service and a point will be awarded to the other team in rally scoring.
 There are a few types of illegal serves in volleyball.
 Any time a server steps on or crosses the end line before making contact with the ball, it is considered illegal.
-Also, while players are allowed to serve underhand they must do so with a closed fist.
+Also, while players are allowed to serve underhand, they must do so with a closed fist.
 Lastly, any serve that does not make it over the net or land in bounds will be a side out for the opposing team.
+When an illegal serve occurs, the serving team will lose service, and a point will be awarded to the other team in rally scoring.